Durga-GR/PalmLock/README.md

 # PalmLock
-**A zero-vision, touch-and-haptic payment authentication prototype for visually impaired users.**
+**A zero-vision, touch-and-haptic payment authentication protocol for visually impaired users.**

+🌐 **Live Demo:** [https://palmlockn.netlify.app/](https://palmlockn.netlify.app/) *(Open in Chrome on Android)*

 Digital payments have replaced cash, but flat touchscreens have no tactile keys, so visually impaired users struggle to find and press the right digits.
 Standard screen readers (TalkBack/VoiceOver) also read each digit aloud, exposing the PIN to everyone nearby.
-PalmLock lets a user authenticate a payment through touch and vibration alone — no fixed keypad, no spoken output, and a screen that stays completely black during entry.
+PalmLock lets a user authenticate a payment through touch and vibration alone — no fixed keypad, zero spoken PIN output, and a screen that stays completely black during entry.

 **Tracks:** Cybersecurity (Secure-by-Design, Threat Detection) · FinTech (Privacy-First Finance)
 **Theme:** AI for Inclusive Digital Transformation